adhr1t/consumer_complaint/README.md

 ![models](https://user-images.githubusercontent.com/72672768/136146062-aa268986-8960-45d3-b020-bdd6573d6a20.png)

 # Model Performance
 The Linear SVC model performed the best on test and validation sets.
-There's still heavy class imbalance, which naturally affected the model's efficacy for predicting minority classes.
+There's still heavy class imbalance, which naturally affected the model's accuracy in predicting minority classes.
 However, a few majority classes make up an overwhelming majority of the Product classifications, and we want to maintain high accuracy in predicting those.

 Linear SVC Confusion Matrix: